 International initiatives: In our international collaborations, we stimulate diversity.
 For example, in our most recently awarded EU Proactive international collaborative project a women’s program is incorporated, with a dedicated budget, to attract female guest researchers who can serve as role models.

 LMPV workshops: The LMPV program organizes quarterly meetings at AMOLF in which all LMPV researchers get together to exchange research results.
 Every meeting has an invited speaker from outside AMOLF, and we aim at alternating between male and female speakers.
-Every year in June we organize a workshop for the Dutch photovoltaics community with 4 international keynote speakers, at least one of whom is always a woman.
+Every year in June we organize a workshop for the Dutch photovoltaics community with 4 international keynote speakers with a good gender balance.

 Balancing family life: We actively express the notion that it is perfectly normal to have a family while being active as a researcher.
 We explicitly stimulate part-time work and the taking of maternity and paternity leave for group members with children.